 Leveraging resources is all about using what you already have to bring about more support and action than would be possible otherwise.
 In the simplest example, if you have a supporter who donates $25, and their company matches it with $25, you have effectively leveraged your $25 donor into a $25 donation you would not have gotten from the company otherwise.

 What other ways can you leverage your current resources?
 Ask your donors to hold (and do all the work to prepare for) small coffee meetings in their homes to introduce your organization to their neighbors.
 Ask board members to send out fundraising notes on your behalf to their rolodexes.
 Ask volunteers if they would be willing to hold a walk-a-thon for you and invite their colleagues to join in.
 Leverage your current relationships for future fundraising success.

 For more information on how to leverage your volunteers for increased fundraising revenue, read Volunteer Fundraising Do’s and Don’ts.

 2. Delegate Responsibility

 It’s impossible to “do it all” when you’re heading up fundraising efforts for a small school, church, or charity.
 Don’t be afraid to delegate to trusted supporters and friends.
-For example, one of the best fundraising tactics for smaller non-profits is to hold events key responsibilities are easy to delegate – like walk-a-thons, product sales, and scratch cards.
+For example, one of the best fundraising tactics for smaller non-profits is to use tactics where key responsibilities are easy to delegate – things like walk-a-thons, product sales, and scratch cards.
 (For more about walk-a-thons and similar events, read: Getting the Crowd Involved with Participatory Fundraising).